OpenNos/OpenNos/README.md

 [![Build Status](http://134.255.238.79:8080/job/OpenNos/badge/icon)](http://134.255.238.79:8080/job/OpenNos/)
 #Instructions to contribute

+##Disclaimer##
+This project is a community project not for commercial use.
+The emulator itself is proof of concept of our idea to try out anything what's not possible on original servers.
+The result is to learn and program together for prove the study.

+#Attention!#
+This emulation software is not open source to host any private servers.
+It is open source to work together community-based.

+We do not provide any modified client files.
+The alorithms are based on our logic.

 ###Contribution is only possible with Visual Studio 2015 (Community or other editions) and MySQL.
 #NOTE BEFORE INSTALL#
 - Error listen point : - This is WCF error install it or run opennos on visual studio